 The S&P Persistence Scorecard, released twice per year, tracks the consistency of top performers over yearly consecutive periods and measures performance persistence through transition matrices.
 It's one thing to outperform a benchmark, it's something else to consistently do it.
-Out of 819 US equity funds in the top quartile as of June 2019 2015, only 4.8% managed to stay in the top quartile as of June 2021.
-If you expand the time horizon to five years, the picture is worse with only 3.2% of multi-cap funds able to stay in the top quartile for each year.
+Out of all 508 US equity funds in the top quartile as of December 2021, only 0.39% managed to stay in the top quartile as of December 2023.
+If you expand the time horizon to five years, the picture is worse with NO (zero) funds able to stay in the top quartile.
+If we focus on lesser performance of funds that performed in the TOP HALF as of December 2019, only 3.11% were able to remain in the TOP HALF by December 2023.